 Finance and Administration Manager

 Ercan holds a bachelor’s degree in business administration and a master’s degree in accounting and controlling.
 As an accountant, Ercan is responsible for the running of WIN’s day-to-day business, and the further development of financial accounting, project controlling, human resources, and IT services and infrastructure.
 He has a degree in business administration and over 20 years of experience in the construction and public administration sectors.

-Barbara took up the position of Executive Director of WIN in January 2019.
-She has over 20 years’ experience in water and natural resources management in developing countries with a focus on good governance and addressing poverty and inequality, including gender and other forms of social and economic marginalization.
+Barbara has over 20 years’ experience in water and natural resources management in developing countries with a focus on good governance and addressing poverty and inequality, including gender and other forms of social and economic marginalization.
 Before joining WIN, she was Executive Director of the Pegasys Institute, and a Director at Pegasys Consulting.
-Before this she worked for over a decade in senior management in the public sector including as Ministerial advisor on water.
-She has been and is active on a number of Boards, including as a member of the Board of the International Water Management Institute (IWMI), Deputy Chairperson of the Isimangaliso Wetland Park World Heritage Site, and previous Chairperson of the Water Research Commission of South Africa.
-She has written extensively on issues of water governance, poverty and gender.
+She also worked for over a decade in senior management in the public sector, including as Ministerial advisor on water.

 WIN ASSOCIATED CONSULTANTS NETWORK